-RH Bophelo’s investment policy is to acquire commercially viable social infrastructure assets including healthcare.
-We will only consider investment opportunities in South Africa.
+RH Bophelo’s investment policy is to acquire commercially viable social infrastructure assets.
 The Company will also consider opportunities in other sectors other than healthcare as they arise.
 Investments may be by a way of purchasing quoted shares in appropriate companies, outright acquisition or by the acquisition of assets, including the intellectual property of a relevant business, or by entering into partnerships, joint venture arrangements or co-investments.

 RH Bophelo may acquire the whole or part of a company or project (which in the case of an investment in a company may be private or listed) and such investments may constitute a minority or majority stake in the company or project in question.
 The company may be either an active or passive investor depending on the nature of the individual investments.